dsal3389/dispatcher/README.md

 # dispatcher
-this dispatcher module provide easy to use events trigger for classes and functions
+this dispatcher module provide easy to use events trigger for classes and functions, without creating a proxy class between the caller and the class.

 ## example